|

 strategies that take advantage of a decrease in volatility are strangles

 and regular short option positions.
+Obviously,

 historic volatility is only one component of option pricing.
 Any changes